riyasavani/Technical-Talks/README.md

 ## 📅 August 22, 2025
 - ⚠️

+## 📅 August 23, 2025
+- today i describe myself on papers in the most beautiful way.

 This repository is digital form of tracking my **"technical thoughts"**  and all that i **"achieve and understand"** along the way.

 Stay tuned for updates on **August 23,2025!** 🤍